International-Soil-Radiocarbon-Database/ISRaD/_pages/about.md

 * Lawrence, C. R., Beem-Miller, J., Hoyt, A. M., Monroe, G., Sierra, C. A., Stoner, S., Heckman, K., Blankinship, J. C., Crow, S. E., McNicol, G., Trumbore, S., Levine, P. A., Vindušková, O., Todd-Brown, K., Rasmussen, C., Hicks Pries, C. E., Schädel, C., McFarlane, K., Doetterl, S., Hatté, C., He, Y., Treat, C., Harden, J. W., Torn, M. S., Estop-Aragonés, C., Asefaw Berhe, A., Keiluweit, M., Della Rosa Kuhnen, Á., Marin-Spiotta, E., Plante, A. F., Thompson, A., Shi, Z., Schimel, J. P., Vaughn, L. J. S., von Fromm, S. F., and Wagai, R. (2020). **An open-source database for the synthesis of soil radiocarbon data: International Soil Radiocarbon Database (ISRaD) version 1.0**, Earth Syst.
 Sci.
 Data, 12, 61–76. [https://doi.org/10.5194/essd-12-61-2020](https://www.earth-syst-sci-data.net/12/61/2020/).

-ISRaD builds on previously published compilcations of soil radiocarbon measurements but also includes data ingested from individual studies not captured by those prior efforts.
-The following compilation studies served as our starting point for data ingestion:

-* Mathieu, J. A., Hatté, C., Balesdent, J., & Parent, É. (2015). **Deep soil carbon dynamics are driven more by soil type than by climate: a worldwide meta-analysis of radiocarbon profiles**.
-Global Change Biology, 21(11), 4278–4292. <a href="http://doi.org/10.1111/gcb.13012">http://doi.org/10.1111/gcb.13012</a>

-* He, Y., Trumbore, S. E., Torn, M. S., Harden, J. W., Vaughn, L. J. S., Allison, S. D., & Randerson, J. T. (2016). **Radiocarbon constraints imply reduced carbon uptake by soils during the 21st century**.
-Science, 355(6306), 1419–1424. <a href="http://doi.org/10.1126/science.aad4273">http://doi.org/10.1126/science.aad4273</a>

-Prior to ingenstion of data included in these past efforts we fixed a number of errors, added missing data, and verified DOIs for all original source studies.
-Please also see the <a href="https://international-soil-radiocarbon-database.github.io/ISRaD/credits/">Credits</a> page for a full list of all original data sources included in the current version of ISRaD.

 ## Terms of Use and Citing ISRaD
 Anyone may share or adapt the ISRaD dataset, provided they do so in accordance with the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode), also referred to as CC BY.
 In addition, we strongly encourage ISRaD users to follow two simple guidelines for use: